 In the 1950s we pioneered the granulation of powdered dehydrated culture media.
-Since then our granulated media, offered under the GranuCult® brand with the addition “plus” or “prime” to indicate the QC level, have penetrated the market due to their many advantages over powdered media.
+Since then, our granulated media, offered under the GranuCult® brand with the addition “plus” or “prime” to indicate the QC level, offers many advantages over powdered media.
 Although granulation is an additional step in the manufacturing process, the extra costs have not posed an obstacle because the media are produced on an industrial scale, keeping the overheads low.
 Most of our dehydrated culture media to prepare agar plates or broths for microbiological quality control testing of pharmaceuticals, food, and beverages are now available in the granulated form.

 Granulation preserves the homogeneity of culture media by capturing its original component distribution in each granule and by preventing those components from settling into separate layers.
 This eliminates the need for tumbling to redistribute components, as is sometimes required with powdered media.
-In addition, handling and weighing powdered media can lead to dust settling on and around balances, bringing with it not only the need for extra cleaning, but also the risk of inaccurate weighing results.
+In addition, handling and weighing powdered media can lead to dust settling on and around balances, causing not only the need for extra cleaning but also the risk of inaccurate weighing results.